sinhp/sinhp.github.io/_posts/2018-01-05-Learning-Dutch.md

   * [Dutch: An Essential Grammar](https://books.google.nl/books/about/Dutch.html?id=3aU0DgAAQBAJ&redir_esc=y) by William Z. Shetter and Esther Ham
   * [Basic Dutch: A Grammar and Workbook](https://books.google.nl/books/about/Basic_Dutch_A_Grammar_and_Workbook.html?id=iRelBXxYRcIC&redir_esc=y) by Jenneke Oosterhoff

+* **Naar Nederland** is an e-learning website designed to help people who take the _basisexamen inburgering in het buitenland_ administered by De Dienst Uitvoering Onderwijs (DUO).
+The exam is comprised of three components:
+ - Kennis van de Nederlandse Samenleving (KNS)
+ - Leesvaardigheid
+ - Spreekvaardigheid
+ On the e-learning section of [Naar Nederland](https://www.naarnederland.nl/voorbereidin) website you can find lots of interesting exercises on all of these components.

 ## Intermediate Stuff